rapka/polemics-md/herzog-documents.md

 This reverse image search managed to find a handful of mainstream websites where the uncensored image is already available.
 While these sources do confirm that it is a diagram of an improvised chemical weapon created by al-Qaeda as early as 2003, they also indicate that there was never a realistic danger of a large scale chemical weapon attack using this weapon.

-The first of these search results is none other than Sky News itself, who included it in a 2018 article called ["Can you buy chemical weapons on the dark web?"](https://news.sky.com/story/can-you-buy-chemical-weapons-on-the-dark-web-11297819).
+The first of these search results is none other than Sky News itself!
+The following image appeared in a 2018 article called ["Can you buy chemical weapons on the dark web?"](https://news.sky.com/story/can-you-buy-chemical-weapons-on-the-dark-web-11297819).
 Spoiler alert: the answer to this clickbait headline is "no".

 ![Sky News' diagram of the Mubtakkar](images/herzog-documents/diagram-skynews.jpg) *(Diagram of "al-Mubtakkar" from Sky News' 2018 article)*